Eyr3/FLTracer/README.md

 ### Repeat Experiments

-We provide all experimental examples on CIFAR10 ResNet.
+We provide all experimental examples on CIFAR10 (ResNet18).

 - Run experiments for add noise attack detection: